 For Weight Loss

 Stick to books that are high in fat, moderate in protein, and low in total carbs.
-Avoid “dirty keto” recipes that rely on low-quality ingredients.
+Avoid "dirty keto" recipes that rely on low-quality, heavily processed ingredients.

-Good pick: The Clean Keto Lifestyle Cookbook – simple meals using whole foods.
+Good pick: Clean Keto Lifestyle by Karissa Long, simple meals built around whole foods.

 For Families